 Why Set a preferred domain name?

-How much back-links you have to your blog? do you know the anchor text in these links?
+How many backlinks you have to your blog?
+Do you know the anchor text in these links?

-At the same time there is a risk that Google will mark some of your pages as duplicate content.
+At the same time there is a risk that Google will mark some of your pages as duplicates content.

 To set up your preferred domain name you need to forward yourdomain.com to www.yourdomain.com, this way you get all the page indexed for your main domain name without problems.
 So you’ll redirect all your traffic to the same domain name.
 To set your preferred domain name, just follow the next easy steps:

 The first thing you need is to add your secondary domain name to your Google webmaster tools to verify your ownership, just add your site as normal and verify it as the main domain name, now you have verified the Yourdomain.com without the (www).

 Sign in to your google webmaster tools account, click your site, then Site Settings at the top right.

 Now, all you have to do is to select www.yourdomain.com, your main domain as shown in the screenshot below.

 Now you have one domain name instead of two.
 Congratulations.

 Please remember that Google will see all your coming links even with WWW or without it as the same, thus, your domain name will look as the majority of domains.